 ISO's last light and switch off

-ISO was switched off on May 16 at 14:00h (CET), thereby bringing to a close the highly-successful in-orbit operations of the ISO mission.
+ISO was switched off on 16 May 1998 at 14:00 CEST, thereby bringing to a close the highly-successful in-orbit operations of the ISO mission.
 Prior to that, ISO's orbit was changed to force the satellite to burn up in the atmosphere, thus contributing to preserving the environment in space.